ashbb/code_review/md/00101_Riddles_in_Shoes.md

 <br><br><hr color=green>

-Step1: Open Shoes Window
+Step 1: Open Shoes Window
 ------------------------

 - Window's width and height are both 400 pixel.

 	Line 16.
-Using `:width` and `:height` options.
+Use the `:width` and `:height` options.

 - Can't resize.

 	Line 16.
-Using `:resizable` option.
+Use the `:resizable` option.

 - Show your app name and revision number on the window's title bar.

 	Line 16.
-Using `:title` option.
-The app name is `Riddles` and revision number is `r0.5`.
-See the snapshot (sample67.png) to know the position of window's title bar.
+Use the `:title` option.
+The app name is `Riddles` and the revision number is `r0.5`.
+See the snapshot (sample67.png) to know the position of the window's title bar.

 - Color the surface of the window with a horizontal gradation.

 	Line 29.
-Using background method to color the surface of the window.
-But this code doesn't show the way to create a horizontal gradation.
+We use the background method to color the surface of our window.
+But the provided code uses a vertical instead of a horizontal gradation.
+Consult [sample 10](http://github.com/ashbb/shoes_tutorial_html/tree/master/mdowns/00408_No.8_background.mdown) for use of the `:angle` option.
-I's a vertical gradation.
-See [sample 10](http://github.com/ashbb/shoes_tutorial_html/tree/master/mdowns/00408_No.8_background.mdown).
-You can find `:angle` option.

 	How many color methods dose Shoes define?
-See Shoes manual: [Colors List](http://help.shoooes.net/Colors.html).
+The answer can be found in the Shoes manual: [Colors List](http://help.shoooes.net/Colors.html).

-**Summary of Step1:** Run the following snippet.
+**Summary of Step 1:** Run the following snippet.

 	# step1.rb
 	Shoes.app :width => 400, :height => 400, :title => 'Step 1', :resizable => false do